Husk (comics): Leaving the X-Men

 Over time, Paige's condition worsens as she starts leaving around Husk replicas with her old skin (replicas that Toad, in love with her, keeps to himself and even uses in his tea parties).
 During the events of Avengers vs. X-Men, she starts a sentimental relationship with him.
-Her mental condition grows worse too, and she doesn't even acknowledge a riot in one of her classes.
+Her mental condition grows worse too, and she does not even acknowledge a riot in one of her classes.
 After that, Kitty Pryde states that Paige is in no condition to teach and suggests removing her from the active staff.
-In a burst of fury, Paige decides to quit the school, considering Kitty was about to fire her.
-Then, Paige decides to take some time for herself, leaving the school and telling Toad she will eventually come back.
-She even assures him she is in no need of psychiatric help.
+In a burst of fury, Paige decides to quit the school, declaring that she does not need psychiatric help.

-As part of the Marvel NOW! event, a now-disfigured Husk is revealed to be one of the agents of the Hellfire Club's new Hellfire Academy.
+Husk is later revealed to have joined the Hellfire Club's Hellfire Academy as an agent.
 When Toad helps Quentin Quire to escape the Hellfire Academy, Husk and the other students try to stop them.
-Husk attacks Toad and strangles him, when he starts ripping off layer after layer of her skin until a normal looking Paige appears under all the husks.
+Husk attacks Toad, who rips off her skin until her normal self resurfaces.
 She has only vague memories of what happened, and does not remember her relationship with Toad.
 The X-Men shut down the Hellfire Academy.

-It transpires that Husk's personality shifts and subsequent mental breakdown and betrayal were caused by a secondary mutation, which means her powers now also affect her mind as well as her body.
-Husk is forgiven for her betrayal since she was of unsound mind and is made the academy's new guidance counselor, however Toad is fired.
+Husk's personality shifts and subsequent mental breakdown were caused by a secondary mutation that caused her powers to affect her mind as well as her body.
+Husk is forgiven for her betrayal since she was of unsound mind and is made the academy's new guidance counselor.
+However, Toad is fired.
 As he is leaving, Husk apologizes to him for being unable to remember what happened between them, he claims he knew it was too good to last.
 Before he leaves she arranges a date at a local coffee shop, but the city is attacked by self-replicating energy bots built by Maximilian Frankenstein so he and Manuel Endque could escape the Grey Academy.
-The X-Men defeat the robots, and half the coffee shop has been destroyed.
+The X-Men defeat the robots, and half the coffee shop is destroyed.
 Endque was found by the X-Men having been severely beaten by Toad on Frankenstein's orders, Toad seemingly now working for Frankenstein after wanting to go someplace nobody can hurt them.
-Endque passes on a message to Husk that Toad left because he knew even if things went well between them one day she'd wake up and see him for what he really was.
+Endque passes on a message to Husk that Toad left because he knew even if things went well between them one day she would wake up and see him for what he really was.
 Husk breaks down in tears.